 Deploy on Other Platforms

-The generated site files will be placed in the root of
+Unless you specified the output path, the generated site files will be placed in folder

-/path/to/site/.
-Now you should upload those files to your web server, such as Nginx.
+_site of the project’s root directory.
+Now you should upload those files to your web server.